SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/gettingstarted.md

 while True:
     print i
 ```
-Now if your run this code, it should just print `10` and keep going forever.
-To stop this code, press `Ctrl-c` on your keyboard.
+Now if you run this code, it should just print `10` and keep going forever.
+To stop this code, press `Ctrl-c`.
 Also, it it important to note that the indentation in the above code is important as it is how python identifies which parts of the code are affected by the while loop.
-Now that we have a loop, lets change the variable.
+Now that we have a loop, let's change the variable.

 ## Step 4: Changing the Variable